Do you deliberately try to limit your food to influence your shape and weight?

 The final stage of counselling will involve a period where your Therapist supports you to live without your eating disorder, helping you to address the normal slips and occasional relapses that inevitably occur when you are working to overcome such a problem.

-All of our Therapists offer Eating Disorder counselling, click here to view the team.
+Click here to view the team.

 An Eating Disorder is a problem that involves unbalanced eating habits that are so erratic and/or restrictive that they interfere with a persons physical and or mental health.
 There are three main types:

 Anorexia Nervosa usually develops in adolescence and early adulthood.
 The defining features of Anorexia Nervosa are as follows:

 ‘Anorexia’ is not the same as ‘Anorexia Nervosa’.
 ‘Anorexia’ is a medical term for lack of appetite and subsequent weight loss (usually the result of a physical problem).
 People with ‘Anorexia Nervosa’ do not lose their appetites but instead intentionally override hunger cues in order to restrict their intake and lose weight.